zbram101/better-angels/README.md

 - **features**: The `features` folder is where you will find components specific to different features or sections of the application.
 Each feature can have its own folder containing related components, styles, and routes.
 This modular approach helps isolate and organize the codebase based on different application functionalities.

 This folder structure allows for a clear separation of concerns, promotes code reuse, and facilitates maintainability and scalability of the Library/Bookstore application.

-### New Features

-When creating a new feature, create a new folder with its views and routes, and store it under the "features" directory.
-Barrel files are used to simplify imports, and the base URL for the repository is set to `src`.

 ### Wrappers